TheOdinProject/curriculum/foundations/installations/installations.md

   1. Click the **Whisker Menu** ![The Whisker Menu Icon](https://cdn.statically.io/gh/TheOdinProject/curriculum/5d27ddb08c8cf3c553537deb6156a5c7f7aa1bac/foundations/installations/prerequisites/imgs/whisker_menu_icon.png) on the top left of the desktop.
   2. Type `Software Updater` in the text field that opens up and click on the item with the same name.
   3. Install all available updates.
 If there are no available updates, move on to Step 5.
-  4. If the **Software Updater** is stuck waiting for an **unattended upgrade** to finish, reboot the VM and start again from Step 1.
+  4. If the **Software Updater** is stuck waiting for an **"unattended upgrade"** to finish, reboot the VM and start again from Step 1.
-  5. Open a terminal with `ctrl + alt + t` or opening the **Whisker Menu** and typing in **Terminal** (the shortcut is obviously faster).
+  5. Open a terminal with `Left Ctrl + Alt + T` or opening the **Whisker Menu** and typing in **Terminal** (the shortcut is obviously faster).
-  6. Copy and paste this into the terminal: `sudo apt install linux-headers-$(uname -r) build-essential dkms`. _(__note__: You cannot copy and paste between your guest OS and host OS (Windows), so when copying these commands you need to open this page in your VM through your `Web Browser` by pressing `Windows + w` (the Windows key should be between the left ctrl and alt keys) or opening the **Whisker Menu** and typing in **Web Browser**.)_
+  6. Copy and paste this into the terminal: `sudo apt install linux-headers-$(uname -r) build-essential dkms`. _(__note__: You cannot copy and paste between your guest OS and host OS (Windows), so when copying these commands you need to open this page in your VM through your `Web Browser` by pressing `Windows + W` (the Windows key should be between the left ctrl and alt keys) or opening the **Whisker Menu** and typing in **Web Browser**.)_
   7. Enter your password when it asks you to. **(__note__: Your password will not be visible in the terminal.
 You will not see any feedback when you type.
 This is a security feature to protect your password.
 Press `Enter` when done.)**
   8. If you get the following errors: **Unable to locate package build-essential** and **Unable to locate package dkms**, paste in the following: `sudo apt install build-essential` and enter your password.
 Otherwise, move on to Step 9.
   9. Type `Y` when it asks you to and let it finish installing.
 Close the terminal when it is finished.
   10. Click **Devices** on the VM toolbar -> **Insert Guest additions CD image** in the menu bar.
   11. Wait for the CD image to mount, a window will show on the top right of the VM screen saying it was successfully mounted.
   12. Let's take a look at the contents of the CD image we just mounted.
-If you see a File Manager window appear, then confirm the presence of a file named `VBoxLinuxAdditions.run`.
+If you see a **File Manager** window appear, then confirm the presence of a file named `VBoxLinuxAdditions.run`.
 If that file is present, you can move on to step 13.
-If you do _not_ see a File Manager window appear, then navigate to the desktop by minimizing all opened windows, and then double-click on the folder called Home on the VM desktop.
-Afterwards, click on a CD under Devices on the left side of the window called `VBox_GAs_x.x.x` where the x's are the version number.
+If you do _not_ see a File Manager window appear, then navigate to the desktop by minimizing all opened windows, and then double-click on the folder called **Home** on VM's desktop.
+Afterwards, click on a CD under **Devices** on the left side of the window called `VBox_GAs_x.x.x` where the x's are the version number.
 Now you can confirm that the file `VBoxLinuxAdditions.run` is present.
 If you see that file, move on to step 13.
-  13. In the window we opened in step 12, click File > **Open Terminal Here** - this should open a terminal with the prompt ending in something like `VBox_GAs_x.x.x` where the x's are the version number.
+  13. In the window we opened in step 12, click **File -> Open Terminal Here** - this should open a terminal with the prompt ending in something like `VBox_GAs_x.x.x` where the x's are the version number.
   14. In the newly opened terminal window, paste `sudo ./VBoxLinuxAdditions.run` and hit enter.
   15. Once it finishes, close the terminal.
-  16. Right-click CD under Devices in the File Manager window and click **Eject**.
+  16. Right-click CD under **Devices** in the **File Manager** window and click **Eject**.
 If you have closed that window in the meantime go back to point 12. to see how to bring it up again.
   17. Reboot your VM (which you can do by typing `reboot` and hitting enter in a terminal).
   18. You can now maximize the VM window, create additional displays, and use many other useful features.
 These options are available on the VM toolbar under **View** and **Device**.

 #### NOTE:

-- If upon trying to start the VM you only get a black screen, close and "power off" the VM, click "Settings -> Display" and make sure "Enable 3D Acceleration" is UNCHECKED, and Video memory is set to AT LEAST 128mb.
+- If upon trying to start the VM you only get a black screen, close and "power off" the VM, click **Settings -> Display** and make sure **Enable 3D Acceleration** is UNCHECKED, and Video memory is set to **AT LEAST 128MB**.
-- If you receive an error when trying to mount the Guest Additions CD image ("Unable to insert the virtual optical disk"):
+- If you receive an error when trying to mount the Guest Additions CD image (**"Unable to insert the virtual optical disk"**):

    **Suggestion 1:** Reboot your host (Windows) operating system.
 Afterward, ensure that there is no image file mounted in *both* Virtual Box as well as in the file system of the VM.

    **Suggestion 2:** In VirtualBox Manager, while the VM is not running, select Xubuntu then click Settings.
-In the Storage tab, under Controller: IDE, click on VBoxGuestAdditions.iso and make sure "Live CD/DVD" is ticked.
+In the **Storage** tab, under **Controller: IDE**, click on `VBoxGuestAdditions.iso` and make sure **Live CD/DVD** is ticked.
 Enabling this option causes the image to not be removed upon ejection, therefore it should be removed as the final step.
-To do so, once you have completed the Guest Additions installation and shut down your VM, you can find the image where you enabled "Live CD/DVD": under Controller: IDE, by selecting the blue circle dropdown on the right side of the window and clicking "Remove Disk from Virtual Drive".
-It is also suggested to uncheck "Live CD/DVD" at this point.
+To do so, once you have completed the Guest Additions installation and shut down your VM, you can find the image where you enabled **Live CD/DVD**: under **Controller: IDE**, by selecting the blue circle dropdown on the right side of the window and clicking **Remove Disk from Virtual Drive**.
+It is also suggested to uncheck **Live CD/DVD** at this point.
-- If you encounter the error "VirtualBox-Error: Failed to open a session for the virtual machine..." you might have to turn on 'virtualization' in your host's BIOS settings.
+- If you encounter the error **"VirtualBox-Error: Failed to open a session for the virtual machine..."** you might have to turn on 'virtualization' in your host's BIOS settings.
 If you are using Windows as your host OS you can follow [these instructions](https://2nwiki.2n.cz/pages/viewpage.action?pageId=75202968), otherwise just google how to turn it on for your specific OS.
 - Are you using a touchscreen?
 [Click here](https://www.youtube.com/watch?v=hW-iyHHoDy4) to watch a video on how to enable touchscreen controls for VirtualBox.

 ### Step 4: Understand Your New VM